 4. Sungai Chiling Waterfalls

 Located in Selangor, the Sungai Chiling Waterfalls is one of the best places to visit for adrenaline junkies looking for thrills and spills in Malaysia.
 This is because Chiling Waterfalls, which doubles as a fish sanctuary, can only be reached after you take an adventurous trek along the river.
 There are six river crosses you need to go through, so make sure that you are ready to get your feet wet!
 Although the current can get strong and the water is deep, the walk is completely safe.
+Surrounded by dense vegetation, this place feels like nature’s hidden treasure.

 Location: 44000 Kuala Kubu Bharu, Selangor